Silicon: Quantum dots

+Thermal energy storage

 Biological role

 Although silicon is readily available in the form of silicates, very few organisms use it directly.
 Diatoms, radiolaria, and siliceous sponges use biogenic silica as a structural material for their skeletons.
 Some plants accumulate silica in their tissues and require silicon for their growth, for example rice.
 Silicon may be taken up by plants as orthosilicic acid (also known as monosilicic acid) and transported through the xylem, where it forms amorphous complexes with components of the cell wall.
 This has been shown to improve cell wall strength and structural integrity in some plants, thereby reducing insect herbivory and pathogenic infections.
 In certain plants, silicon may also upregulate the production of volatile organic compounds and phytohormones which play a significant role in plant defense mechanisms.
-In more advanced plants, the silica phytoliths (opal phytoliths) are rigid microscopic bodies occurring in the cell.
+In more advanced plants, silica (opal) phytoliths provide structural support.

 Several horticultural crops are known to protect themselves against fungal plant pathogens with silica, to such a degree that fungicide application may fail unless accompanied by sufficient silicon nutrition.
 Silicaceous plant defense molecules activate some phytoalexins, meaning some of them are signalling substances producing acquired immunity.
 When deprived, some plants will substitute with increased production of other defensive substances.

 Life on Earth is largely composed of carbon, but astrobiology considers that extraterrestrial life may have other hypothetical types of biochemistry.
 Silicon is considered an alternative to carbon, as it can create complex and stable molecules with four covalent bonds, required for a DNA-analog, and it is available in large quantities.